jersou/gitlab-tree-ok-cache/README.md

 ### Proposal

-An option in `.gtlab-ci.yml` file "idempotent_tree" (name to be determined) with an array of path could be used to a history of state of these "trees" that have passed the job with success.
+An option in `.gtlab-ci.yml` file "idempotent_tree" (name to be determined) with an array of paths could be used to make a history of state that have passed the job with success:

 ```
 service-A: